Canon 1100D vs Leica D-LUX 7

 Review summary: Canon 1100D vs Leica D-LUX 7

 So how do things add up?
 Which of the two cameras – the Canon 1100D or the Leica D-LUX 7 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 1100D: